eclab/edisyn/README.md

 #### Problems with Jack

-Edisyn (or more likely Java) seems to have compatibility problems with Jack; disabling Jack will often allow Edisyn to communicate with MIDI devies.
+Java has compatibility problems with Jack; disabling Jack will often allow Edisyn to communicate with MIDI devies.
 See issues #33 and #52.

 ### Running from the command line (OS X, Windows, Linux)